Dede-Qorqud/BeTrueCore/WHITEPAPER.md

 ## 3. The Theory of Clean Signal

-*Kintsugi — errors as golden seams of evolution*
+*Kintsugi — errors as golden seams of evolution.*

 Collective intuition exists in every group of people.
 The question is not whether it exists — but whether it can be measured without distortion.